 Miami was also the early Sixties home of the dynamic duo Sam and Dave, and Cosgrove ‘Lotta Lovin’’, en route to their 1964 discovery by Atlantic's Jerry Wexler and reinvention with Stax Records.
 (Though as a point of detail, Stax was not a “subsidiary” of Atlantic, as Cosgrove puts it.
 They had a loose production and distribution deal.)

 Cosgrove also paints a pen picture of Sonny Liston that is rather more rounded perception than

 |Sam Cooke - blowing up a soul storm in Miami|

 Cassius X has its flaws.
 Like some of Cosgrove’s soul trilogy, it could have done with more rigorous editing.
-A better chronology of Cassius’s fights than the one in the index would also have been helpful to track the course of events as Cosgrove flits here and there.
+A better chronology of Cassius’s fights than the one in the index would also have been helpful to track the course of events as Cosgrove flits here and there to explore different themes.
 But it’s still a captivating account of an emerging black hero: hyperactive and curious; hip but disciplined; mischievous and occasionally cruel.
 Stuart Cosgrove captures all these facets of the young Cassius Clay and how events, people and music shaped him into the man who would become “the Greatest”.